SAP-samples/hana-developer-cli-tool-example/README.md

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE](LICENSE) file.